okhulusi/Qt_Game_OmarK/README.md

 ### Compile & Run Instructions
-The grader should use the following procedure to compile and run the code:
+The user should use the following procedure to compile and run the code:
 ```shell
 #Compile Instructions
 	qmake -project